Manuel María Ramírez Fortoul

 Manuel María Ramírez Fortoul (Arauca, 5 May 1817 - Bogotá, 3 May 1891) was a Colombian lawyer and politician, who was President of Colombia from 22 December 1877 to 24 December 1877 as a designate, while President Aquileo Parra Gómez was away.

 Life

 He was the son of lieutenant colonel Antonio María Ramírez and Dolores Fortoul Jaimes, cousin of Pierre Fortoul, a Frenchman who was the first in his family to emigrate to Colombia.
 Manuel Ramirez Fortoul went to primary school in Bogotá and Cúcuta, and then to a regional secondary school in Guanentá and afterwards studied law at the Universidad de Bartolomé.

 Political career

-He was a member of the Constitutional Convention of the Santander Department (1851) and the National Parliament (1852 - 1853).
+During the time of the Republic of New Granada, he was a member of the Constitutional Convention of the Santander Department (1851) and the National Parliament (1852 - 1853).
 At that time he was the director of customs in Cúcuta: he went to Venezuela when he left that post.
 He was the attorney general of Colombia between 1 August 1877 and 15 June 1878, and while in this position, he advised the nation's leaders amidst the civil war.
 While President Aquileo Parra was absent putting down the uprising, Ramírez briefly became acting head of government.